riceball1/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-## Optimizations
+## Optimizations for Index.html + Pizza.html

-The following are a list of optimizations that I did in order to get a 90 or above speed score for the website:
+The following are a list of optimizations that I did in order to get a 90 or above speed score for the website, and to improve the pizza.html to 60 FPS:

 - Create a gulpfile.js that minifies html, css, and images
 - Used Base64 Image Encoder for index.html images to optimize images
 - Added Cache-Control [Resource: https://varvy.com/pagespeed/cache-control.html]
-- Changed image for Pizza.html to optimzied one
+- Used optimizilla to turn reduce the size of pizza.jpg (now pizza-min.jpg) down

 ## Description of Project From Udacity